Fire and rescue services

 More information:

-There are expected to be strikes across several industries through the Christmas/New Year period including ambulance services, hospitals and public transport.
-Check National Rail or the Transport for London websites for the latest services updates.
+Regular strikes can occur across several industries, including ambulance services, hospitals and public transport.
+Check National Rail or the Transport for London websites for the latest service updates.

 Severe weather can affect airline, bus and train services.
-Check with local transport providers and emergency service providers for up-to-date details.
+Check with local transport providers for up-to-date details.

 You can drive a car or motorbike for up to 12 months.
 You need a full Australian licence for the relevant vehicle.
-After 12 months, you'll require a UK driver's licence.
-An International Driving Permit is not needed.
+After 12 months, you'll need to get a UK driver's licence.
+An International Driving Permit isn't required.

 If riding a motorcycle, always wear a helmet.

-Road and safety conditions in the UK are comparable to Australia.
+Road and safety conditions in the UK are comparable to those in Australia.
 Follow the advice from local authorities.

 More information: